vuejs/docs/src/guide/components/props.md

 ## Props Declaration

-Vue components require explicit props declaration so that Vue knows what external props passed to the component should be treated as fallthrough attributes (which will be discussed in the next section).
+Vue components require explicit props declaration so that Vue knows what external props passed to the component should be treated as fallthrough attributes (which will be discussed in [its dedicated section](/guide/components/attrs)).

 <div class="composition-api">